Thinking about becoming a Delivery Manager?

 Some people need a chat, others a checklist.
 Not everyone works the way you do.
 Some need space, some need structure.
 You’ll need to read the room, flex your style, and know when to speak plainly and when to listen.

-06. Being good with numbers
+06. Learning to be good with numbers

 07. Spotting risks